Southern's Human Jukebox to march in St. Patrick's Day parade in Baton Rouge

 The band’s introduced by its famous line: “Often imitated, but never duplicated.”

-Most of the band’s 275 members will participate in the parade and will march near the end, essentially leading into a grand finally of the parade’s 34th year.
+Most of the band’s 275 members will participate in the parade and will march near the end, essentially leading into a grand finale of the parade’s 34th year.

 The parade is Saturday, March 16th, at 10 a.m. and winds its traditional Hundred Oaks and Perkins Road route.
 More information can be found HERE.